jscuteri/sql-challenge/README.md

 # Background

 Organized multiple CSV files and created a SQL database using tables and queries.
-Skills utilized include both Data Engineering/Data Modeling, Data Analysis and
+Skills utilized include both Data Engineering/Data Modeling, Data Analysis, and
 Data Engineering.

 •	Used the information in the six CSV files to create a table schema.
 Incorporated data types, primary keys, foreign keys, and other constraints.